luis122448/developer-server/kubernetes/kubernetes-readme.md

 Save the file and open your web browser.
 Navigate to http://test.nginx-test.com.
 You should see the default Nginx welcome page, confirming that your Ingress is routing traffic correctly to your `nginx-test-deployment`.

-After testing, you can remove the entry from your `hosts` and delete the test namespace:
+**Important** After testing, you can remove the entry from your `hosts` and delete the test namespace:

 ```bash
 kubectl delete namespace nginx-test